Skip to main content

 • Avoid fatty foods at least 2 hours before taking the pill.

-• Avoid alcohol while taking this medication.
+• Avoid alcohol while taking these medications.

 • Do not take Sildenafil and Tadalafil together or within 48 hours of one another.